Excavation and trench safety 101: Know best practices and avoid accidents

 • Beware of water.
 OSHA regulations prohibit workers from entering an excavation or trench with standing water or when water is entering it unless they have added protection.
 Safety precautions may include removing the water before allowing workers to enter; using special supports or shield systems; or giving workers safety harnesses or lifelines before entering.

 • Provide safe entry and exit.
-If digging more than four feet down, you must have ladders, steps or ramps at least every 25 feet.
-This allows workers to safely enter and exit the trench or excavation.
+If digging more than four feet down, ladders, steps or ramps must be placed at least every 25 feet.
+This allows workers to enter and exit the trench or excavation safely.

 • Test the atmosphere.
 Planning to dig four feet or deeper?
 You’ll need to conduct atmospheric testing before sending your workers in to complete the job.
 You must provide proper ventilation and respiratory protection if there’s an oxygen deficiency or a hazardous atmosphere.